menglishca/keyin-course-notes/content/databases/qaps/qap-2/_index.md

   - The creation of all required tables
   - The insertion of all required data
   - All the tasks listed above for both problems
+  - The github repo should be from the Github classroom, not from your personal account
 - One script/file per problem is fine, or feel free to break it into multiple scripts if you'd prefer
 - It is recommended to test your queries and manipulations on pgAdmin to ensure things work correctly
 - Submissions should be made on Teams under the appropriate assignment